jeppan875/ubittest/README.md

 wait 1 min reload
 x-now-cache: MISS // no cache

 In reality you probably want to cache this for a long time since the articles probably not change after they are published.
 There seem to be some limitation on zeit for purging a cache by url which others also raised [issue](https://github.com/zeit/docs/issues/1617) on.
-Especially for cms where you might want to update an article becuase of some typo would want to invalidate the cache.
+Especially for cms where you might want to update an article becuase of some typo.
+Then you would want to invalidate the cache without doing a new deploy.